Jonathan India Player Props: Reds vs. Rays

 Rays Pitching Rankings

-- The pitching staff for the Rays has a collective 8.7 K/9, which ranks 17th in MLB.
+- The 8.8 strikeouts per nine innings put together by the Rays pitching staff ranks 15th in the league.

-- The Rays have the first-ranked team ERA among all MLB pitching staffs (2.54).
+- The Rays' 2.88 team ERA ranks second across all MLB pitching staffs.

-- Rays pitchers combine to give up seven home runs (0.4 per game), the least in baseball.
+- Rays pitchers combine to give up the fewest home runs in baseball (eight total, 0.5 per game).

 © 2023 Data Skrive.
 All rights reserved.